09 Nov WanChain (WAN) – Distributed Bank Infrastructure, Meet Blockchain

 The Proof-of-Stake (PoS) protocol was also adopted as it is theoretically less vulnerable to the threat of collusion attack from participants.
 PoS will increase the opportunity cost of verification node collisions and lower the possibilities of an attack happening.
 Wanchain is designed as such; when the overall value of WAN is sufficiently high, collusion between verification nodes means giving up margin held by them that are staked to the tokens on Wanchain, greatly increasing the inefficiency of collusion.
 The nodes will not attempt to destroy the entire network for cross-chain assets and risk their existing interests and long-term income within the blockchain.

 WAN’s verification nodes are divided and functions as such:

 - Vouchers are used to provide proof of transactions between original and locked accounts.

 - Voucher nodes receive transaction fees from corresponding shares as a security deposit

 - Holding accounts are subjected to the same penalty above if proven false.

 - Store-men (Locked account management nodes):

-- A store man node receive a corresponding key share according to the stake it holds, and calculate the corresponding signature share to be added into the transaction.
+- A store man node receives a corresponding key share according to the stake it holds and calculates the corresponding signature share to be added into the transaction.

 - Store men also obtain the transaction fee involved in the verification transaction according to the key share proportion.
 If the key share information is offline or lost, the transaction fee cannot be claimed.